AP6YC/AP6YC.github.io_academic/content/post/2021-09-27-ClusterValidityIndices/index.md

 ---
-title: ClusterValidityIndices.jl
+title: ClusterValidityIndices.jl is released on JuliaHub
-subtitle: A Julia package for incremental and batch Cluster Validity Indices (CVI/ICVI).
+subtitle: ClusterValidityIndices.jl is registered as an official JuliaHub package at version 0.1.0.
 date: 2019-07-29
 authors: ["admin"]
 categories: ["projects"]
 tags: ["Julia", "CVI", "ICVI"]
-summary: A Julia package for incremental and batch Cluster Validity Indices (CVI/ICVI).
+summary: ClusterValidityIndices.jl is registered as an official JuliaHub package at version 0.1.0.
 featured: true
 # profile: true
 # commentable: true